Benchwork/WebQuestioner/readme.txt

 Web Questioner
-v0.1
-2011-12-26
+v0.1.1
+2012-08-02
 Author: Ian Coleman

+Web Questioner is a web-based questionnaire, originally created as a simple but flexible way to record notes from wine-tasting.
+The goals are to:
+- Make it easy to build custom questionaires
-Web Questioner is a tool to create a series of questions, where the next question displayed depends on the previous responses.
+- Make the next question asked vary depending on the previous responses
+- Save the responses in a useful format for any potential future use

 Quickstart: